Skyline High School (Oakland, California): Location

 Skyline High School is located on a 45 acre campus at the crest of the Oakland hills.
 The school is near the Redwood Regional Park and has a panoramic view of the San Francisco Bay Area.
 The school is located in a residential neighborhood away from commercial venues.

+Shootings

+On the 5th of September 2023, a report of shots fired had been reported to the Oakland Police Department (OPD) at 11:30.
+The school was placed into lockdown, and officers from the OPD were sent to investigate, accompanied by the California Highway Patrol and the Alameda County Sheriff’s Office.
+The shooting resulted in no injuries but 3 arrests - with all 3 suspects being juveniles, and two firearms being recovered.
+Eyewitness reports claim the gunfire had occurred as a result of a student losing a dice game.
+The school was closed the next day.

+In a separate incident in May 2024, at around 19:45, a graduation was interrupted by another shooting, this time wounding three students.
+OPD reports that the shooting had occurred as a result of a fight between students.
+One person was arrested and charged with aggravated assault.

+On November 12, 2025, a 15-year-old student was shot at Skyline High.
+Two suspects were arrested.

 The Atlas Freshman House

 In 2009, Skyline launched Atlas, a program for freshmen.
 In the Atlas system, each ninth grader is placed in a team named after a mythological figure represented by Skyline's mascot, the Titan.
 Atlas is the Titan who carries the heavens on his shoulders, so giving his name to the freshman house symbolizes a commitment to building a strong foundation for a new Skyline.
 Each ninth grader shares the same four teachers for Math, Social Studies, English, and Science.
 This provides teachers with a greater opportunity to intercommunicate about the students' social and academic development.
 Freshmen can take an "Advisory" period during which they receive lessons in academic and career planning, study skills, interpersonal development and citizenship.
 With each teacher serving as an advisor for 25 students, the Atlas system allows for greater connection between teachers, students, and families.
 As one teacher stated, "No one falls through the cracks."